jspecify/jspecify/docs/src/pages/about.md

 ## What is our governance?

-Google is leading the project, by consent of the members, who hold us to our commitment to make decisions by consensus.
+Google is leading the project, by consent of the member organizations, who hold us to our commitment to make decisions by consensus.